boky8/docker-postgresql/README.md

 ## Creating databases

-A new PostgreSQL database can be created by specifying the `DB_NAME` variable while starting the container.
+A new PostgreSQL database can be created by specifying the `DB_NAME` (or `POSTGRES_DB` for official image compatibility) variable when starting the container.

 ```bash
 docker run --name postgresql -itd --restart always \